 An informal resolution occurs when the student or student organization takes responsibility for the alleged violations and agrees to the sanctions proposed by the administrative officer.
 A formal resolution occurs when the student or student organization disputes the alleged violations and/or proposed sanctions and wants to have the alleged violations decided by three panel members consisting of two students and one faculty/staff member.

 The Office of Student Conduct facilitates an educational process that is separate from the legal process.
-Because our process is educational in nature, and intentionally designed to help you learn from the incident, there are instances where your case may be resolved through the school prior to the legal process has been resolved.
+Because our process is educational in nature, and intentionally designed to help you learn from the incident, there are instances where your case may be resolved through the University prior to the legal process has been resolved.

 It is not necessary for a student to have an attorney present during meetings with an administrative officer, but an attorney may attend conduct meetings with the expressed permission of the student.

 Minimum sanctions are the least that can be given to alcohol and drug related misconduct.
-Additional sanctions can be assigned and are at the discretion of the hearing panel or conduct officer based on circumstances regarding the incident and prior record.
+Additional sanctions can be assigned and are at the discretion of the hearing panel or administrative officer based on circumstances regarding the incident and prior record.
 Minimum sanctions apply to all alcohol and drug violations, not just underage drinking.

-Examples of sanctions outlined in the Code of Conduct include probation, reprimand, restitution, community service, housing restrictions, educational sanctions, suspension and expulsion.
+Examples of sanctions outlined in the Code of Conduct include probation, restitution, community service, housing restrictions, educational sanctions, suspension and expulsion.
 This list is not exhaustive, and sanctions are assigned to meet the specific circumstances of a given situation.